-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Justin Jackson, founder of Transistor.fm in Q2 2021.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Justin Jackson, founder of Transistor.fm in Q2 2021.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Justin Jackson 0:06